 Adjustable-Rate Mortgage Loans

-In a nutshell: lower rates, more risk
+In a nutshell: initial lower rates, more risk.

-For example, SoFi offers a 7/1 adjustable-rate mortgage that has a fixed interest rate for the first seven years, after which time the rate changes annually based on the 1-Year LIBOR index.
-And for many first time home buyers or others who plan to move, they still have the option to leave the loan before the seven year fixed period ends with no prepayment penalty.
+For example, SoFi offers a 7/1 adjustable-rate mortgage that has a fixed interest rate for the first seven years, after which time the rate changes annually usually based on the 1-Year LIBOR index.
+And for many first time home buyers or others who plan to refinance or move, they still have the option to pay off the loan before the seven year fixed period ends with no prepayment penalty.